Creamy vegan peanut sauce with a delicious tangy zesty flavor and just the right amount of spiciness. Ready in minutes and perfect as a dip or sauce.

 It’s creamy and tangy and zesty, ever-so-slightly spicy and just wonderful for dipping all the things!

-The ingredients are an easy mix of peanut butter, coconut milk, soy sauce, rice vinegar, maple syrup, garlic powder, ground ginger, fresh lime juice and some crushed chili flakes (full details are in the recipe card at the bottom of the post).
+- Add peanut butter, coconut milk, soy sauce, rice vinegar, maple syrup, garlic powder, ground ginger, fresh lime juice and crushed chili flakes to a measuring jug.

-If you have any trouble finding dried chili flakes, you can switch this for cayenne pepper.
+Dried chili flakes – if you have any trouble finding dried chili flakes (also called red pepper flakes), you can switch this for cayenne pepper.
 It just gives the sauce a small amount of heat.
 Of course if you like things spicy you can always increase the amount of chili flakes or cayenne!

 Keep leftovers stored in the fridge and enjoy within about 5 days.
 It tends to thicken up in the fridge, so if you want to thin it out you can add a little water to it and whisk it in.